Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To confirm that personnel can set single-day unavailability and that this prevents scheduling for their assigned places on that specific date.

+**Preconditions:**
+- Personnel user is authenticated
+- Personnel is assigned to at least one place
+- Assignment tab is accessible
+- Unavailability management system is implemented
+- Schedule modal can be tested

 **Actions:**
 - Step 1: Sign in as a personnel user
 - Step 2: Navigate to Dashboard and Assignment tab